-[White Ranch Park in Golden, Colo.
-Photo: jeffco.us] Golden is a wonderful place for a family hike along the foothills and in and out of the meadows.
-Located inside White Ranch Park, White Ranch Loop Trail offers magnificent wildflowers, western yellow pines and breathtaking twilight views of the Front Range.
+Golden is a wonderful place for a family hike along the foothills and in and out of the meadows.
+Located inside White Ranch Park, White Ranch Loop Trail offers magnificent wildflowers, western yellow pines, and breathtaking twilight views of the Front Range.

 Being so accessible because of its proximity to downtown Golden, hikers, bikers, and equestrians frequent the area all year round.
-The White Ranch Park ecompasses a whopping 3,816 acres and 21.5 miles of multi-use trails.
-It’s the largest park within the the largest park in Jefferson County Open Space System.
+The White Ranch Park encompasses a whopping 3,816 acres and 21.5 miles of multi-use trails.
+It’s the largest park within the largest park in Jefferson County Open Space System.

 From West Trailhead, the Rawhide Trail is the first trail east of the trailhead.
 It’s 4.5 miles long but you only have to go through a short section of it in the outskirts of the meadow to start your hike.
 Along the way, you’ll be passing some abandoned ranch structures and equipment until the path intersects with Longhorn Trail.

-Here, the path splits into three- Sawmill Trail to Sawmill Hiker Campground (left), continuation of Belcher Hill Trail (center), and Sawmill Trail (right) that will complete White House Ranch Loop.
+Here, the path splits into three: Sawmill Trail to Sawmill Hiker Campground (left), a continuation of Belcher Hill Trail (center), and Sawmill Trail (right) that will complete White Ranch Loop.
 Follow Sawmill Trail, the right-most trail, for 0.5 miles to go back to the West Trailhead parking area.

 Tips for White Ranch Loop Trail

-White Ranch Loop Trail is best used during April to October.
+White Ranch Loop Trail is best used from April to October and is very popular among bikers.
 If you decide to hike the trail before April, keep an eye on some icy and slippery parts of the trail.
-Camping without permit and motorized vehicles are not allowed.
-Also, bring lots of water (drinking water on the campsites is not always available), dress appropriately, and keep your dogs on leash.
-And by the way, just a heads up, the trail is heavily used by bikers.
+Camping without a permit and motorized vehicles are not allowed.
+Additionally, bring lots of water, dress appropriately, and keep your dogs on leash.

 Camping at White Ranch Park